 What We Believe

-The Parish Church is unabashedly committed to Christ and the hope of his gospel.
 Like many saints before us and like the many churches that we partner with, we align with an historic Christian faith: a faith that holds to the divine inspiration of the Bible and is well stated in many of the creeds such as the Apostles Creed.
-We also agree with all of the Foundation Documents of The Gospel Coalition, in particular their Confessional Statement.
-Below is an abridged version.
-Click the link for the full version.
+We've also inherited the ancient maxim: "In the essentials unity, in the non-essentials diversity, in all things charity."
+In other words, we believe that all doctrine is important, but that common adherence on all points of doctrine is not necessary for salvation.
+Below, you'll find concise statements about what we believe on both essential and non-essential doctrines.

 Confessional Statement (Abridged)